cloudentity/pyron/README.md

 |:---------------------|:-----------------------------------------------------------------------------------|
 | preserveHostHeader   | should send to target service Host header received from the client (default false) |

-By default Edge sends target host in Host header to target service, set `preserveHostHeader` to true to send Host header sent by the client instead.
+By default, Edge sends target host in Host header to target service, set `preserveHostHeader` to true to send Host header sent by the client instead.

 <a id="config-plugins"></a>
 ### Plugins